Captaincy General of Santo Domingo: Enslavement of Africans

 Another rebel also fought back, the native Taino Enriquillo led a group who fled to the mountains and attacked the Spanish repeatedly for fourteen years.
 The Spanish ultimately offered him a peace treaty and gave Enriquillo and his followers their own city in 1534.
 By 1545, there were an estimated 7,000 maroons beyond Spanish control on Hispaniola.
 The Bahoruco Mountains in the south-west were their main area of concentration, although Africans had escaped to other areas of the island as well.

-By the 1540s, the Caribbean Sea had become overrun with European pirates from England, France, and the Netherlands.
+By the 1540s, French, English and Dutch pirates had become active in the Caribbean Sea.
 In 1541, Spain authorized the construction of Santo Domingo's fortified wall, and decided to restrict sea travel to enormous, well-armed convoys.
 In another move, which would destroy Hispaniola's sugar industry, Havana, more strategically located in relation to the Gulf Stream, was selected as the designated stopping point for the merchant flotas, which had a royal monopoly on commerce with the Americas.
 With the conquest of the Spanish Main, Hispaniola slowly declined.
-Many Spanish colonists left for the silver-mines of the American mainland, while new immigrants from Spain bypassed the island.
+Many Spanish colonists left for the silver mines of the American mainland, while new immigrants from Spain bypassed the island.
 Agriculture dwindled, new imports of slaves ceased, and white colonists, free blacks, and slaves alike lived in poverty, weakening the racial hierarchy and aiding intermixing, resulting in a population of predominantly mixed Spaniard, Taíno, and African descent.
 Except for the city of Santo Domingo, which managed to maintain some legal exports, Dominican ports were forced to rely on contraband trade, which, along with livestock, became the sole source of livelihood for the island dwellers.